 Netherlands work permit

 In general, if you want to work in the Netherlands, you need a work permit.
 Your employer has to apply for your work permit.
 If you want to get a start-up or entrepreneur visa, then you should apply for a work permit yourself.
-Please note that requirements and conditions might change by the type of visa you apply for.
+Please note that requirements and conditions might change on the type of visa you apply for.
 The requirements for a Netherlands work permit are as follows:

 - A travel document or valid passport.